• Skip to main content

 It’s important to check the transcription carefully against the source text.
 The transcription process makes mistakes, including but not limited to these errors:

-• In my handwritten text, Evernote’s transcription frequently writes the wrong numbers, whether I’ve written a time, date, or a word count.
+• For my handwritten text, Evernote’s transcription frequently uses wrong numbers, whether I’ve written a time, date, or a word count.

 • It leaves out commas where I had them — almost always ignoring the Oxford comma and commas between independent clauses — and adds them where I don’t want them.